derekdjia/AI_Generated_Recipes/README.md

 However, we need to conform the rules set forth by these website while scraping.
 Those who are interested can learn more about it [*here.*](https://www.datahen.com/data-scraping-vs-data-crawling/) [3] Allrecipe's webcrawling rules are detailed [*here.*](https://allrecipes.com/robots.txt) [4]

-We have setup a remote Web Scraper using AWS Lambda.
-The steps to do so can be found [*here.*] (https://medium.com/northcoders/make-a-web-scraper-with-aws-lambda-and-the-serverless-framework-807d0f536d5f) [5]
+We have setup a remote Web Scraper using [*AWS Lambda.*](https://medium.com/northcoders/make-a-web-scraper-with-aws-lambda-and-the-serverless-framework-807d0f536d5f) [5]

 #### 1.2 Condensed Data File